 STEP 1: Individual Submits a Request

-- EU individuals submit a request via the EU designated individual complaint handling body through their local .
+- EU individuals submit a request via the EU designated individual complaint handling body through their local Data Protection Authority (DPA) .

 STEP 2: Review by Relevant Authority